jmakov/dragonflybot/README.md

 ### JSON document parsing
 Since we're only interested in top level access (getting bids/asks), we can go with property based parsing libs which are [up to 10x faster than libs which parse the whole JSON](https://github.com/AnnikaCodes/rust-json-parsing-benchmarks).
+Using property based parsing we also implement functionality of JSON stream parsers, parsing only the number of consecutive values needed i.e. for getting top 10 of the book, we parse only 10 values.

 ### Alternative allocators
 `tikv-jemallocator` is used for improving the performance of allocations.